sonjaolkkonen/cyber-security-base/README.md

 ## FLAW 1: [Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/)
 Flaw in source code [here](https://github.com/sonjaolkkonen/cyber-security-base/blob/141041ed67fce1d228f8e08e0fe2ed44dc53c264/mysite/mysite/settings.py#L88).

 This application has authentication weakness since when creating the user (regular or admin user), the application permits using weak or well-known passwords such as "Password1" or "admin/admin".
+Ineffective user authentication and identification mechanisms can lead to unauthorized access and data breaches.
+It's crucial to address these failures to ensure the security and integrity of user data and sensitive information, protecting both users and organizations from potential harm and legal ramifications.

 **Hot to produce:** Create a superuser "admin" with a password "admin" by running: